 A large-scale model was constructed and tested under an artificial sky to quantify the daylight factor in each main studio type.
 Daylight factors represent the level of light within a space as a percentage of the total light measured at the roof level without any obstructions or neighboring buildings.

-Originally the high-level vents where to be located in the sloping roof lights but as the vents are left open for night purging of the building in summer there was thought to be a risk of rain penetration into the studios so a system of cowled openings in the vertical faces of the roof was adopted instead.
+Originally the high-level vents were to be located in the sloping roof lights, but as the vents are left open for night purging of the building in summer, there was thought to be a risk of rain penetration into the studios, so a system of cowled openings in the vertical faces of the roof was adopted instead.

-The large 7 meter high studios are designed with underfloor heating as it provides a uniform low level of heating at occupant level.
-As the heat emitter – the floor- is at a lower temperature, the stratification in the space will be less and a temperature sensor in the occupied space will provide a good level of heat output.
+The large 7-meter-high studios are designed with underfloor heating as it provide a uniformly low level of heating at occupant level.
+As the heat emitter – the floor- is at a lower temperature, the stratification in the space will be less, and a temperature sensor in the occupied space will provide a good level of heat output.
 The smaller studios are heated by a traditional wet radiator system.
-All services distribution routes exposed in the central corridor space for easy upgrade and access.
+All services distribution routes are exposed in the central corridor space for easy upgrade and access.

 The substructure is a suspended ground floor slab on a piled ground beam system, which in turn supports the new steel frame structure above.
 The new steel frame structure provides the dual role of bracing the existing perimeter walls as well as providing the free spans necessary for the large studios.
 The frame is braced in one direction and relies on portal action in the other.
 For ease and speed of construction, a pre-cast concrete mezzanine floor was used together with pre-cast concrete staircases.

-The roof structure is of ‘saw-tooth’ form and utilizes a prefabricated system of perforated metal lining panels and glazing bars to span between the principal structural members on the principle grid-lines.
+The roof structure is of ‘saw-tooth’ form and utilizes a prefabricated system of perforated metal lining panels and glazing bars to span between the principal structural members on the principal grid lines.

 The Sackler Building Galle

 - Project Team: Graham Haworth, Chris Fellner, Roger Watts, and David Lyndon